 You are an at-home PC or Mac user and use your computer to manage your personal or at-home small business; or, you use it for or leisure activities such as email correspondence, interacting with family and friends on social media, playing music, viewing movies, etc. But what happens if something goes wrong with your computer and you lose your files and data?
 If you have not backed up your computer, your data may be forever lost.
 This is why you need file backup software.

 File backup software enables a user to make one or more exact copies — at a given point in time — of the data that resides on their computer, or exact copies of their PC / Mac’s entire hard drive.
-Anyone who uses a computer should be using file backup software to ensure their systems and / or data are protected from corruption or loss due to human error (e.g., accidently deleting files), a cyberattack, hardware / software failure or natural disaster (e.g., fire or flood).
+Anyone who uses a computer should be using file backup software to ensure their systems and/or data are protected from corruption or loss due to human error (e.g., accidentally deleting files), a cyberattack, hardware/software failure or natural disaster (e.g., fire or flood).

 Paid vs. free file backup software